Guide To Mattress Coils: Coil Count, Types And Gauge

 What should be the minimum coil count for a mattress?

-The minimum coil count for smaller mattresses, in particular, a Full-size mattress, is 300 coil spins.
+The minimum coil count for smaller mattresses that are suitable to use by adults, in particular, Full-size mattresses, is 300 coil spins.

 What is the best coil count for heavy people?